TakiMoysha/tm-rust-book/primitives/iterators/README.md

 **Iterator With A Return Value**
 At the end of iterations, it returns some kind of meaning.
 This allows you to complete its work with some final value, like functions - the iterator returns the value.

+**Iterator with a Next Argument**
+Allows you to pass additional arguments to the `next` method.
+It gives more interactivity, allowing the user to control the iterator behavior.

+**Short-Circuiting Iterator**
+Allows you to interrupt the iteration process if a condition is met.

+**Address-Sensitive Iterator**
+Supports self-lifting types that must maintain their address space.
+That is, the types of fields that refer to other fields within the same type, which requires stability of the address in memory.

+**Iterator Guaranteeing Destruct**
+Guarantees that the associated value will be dropped when the iterator is dropped.

+**Async Iterator**
+`Async` keyword can transform imperative function bodies into state machine.

+**Concurrent Iterator**
+It processes elements in parallel, using several flows, which can significantly increase productivity when working with large volumes of data.

 ## References

 - [A Survey of Every Iterator Variant / blog.yoshuawuyts.com](https://blog.yoshuawuyts.com/a-survey-of-every-iterator-variant/)